-The Selling Stockholders, and the holders of Common Stock issuable through the Exercisable Warrants, (the "Exercisable Warrant Holders") may, from time to time, sell all or a portion of their shares in transactions (which may include block transactions) in the over-the-counter market, on any national or regional securities exchange in which the Common Stock is listed or traded, in negotiated transactions or otherwise, at prices then prevailing or related to the then current market price or at negotiated prices.
+Each Selling Stockholder may, from time to time, sell all or a portion of his shares in transactions (which may include block transactions) in the over-the-counter market, on any national or regional securities exchange in which the Common Stock is listed or traded, in negotiated transactions or otherwise, at prices then prevailing or related to the then current market price or at negotiated prices.
 Resales by the purchasers of such shares may be made in the same manner.

-The Selling Stockholders and the Exercisable Warrant Holders may effect such transactions by selling their securities directly to purchasers, through broker-dealers acting as agents for the Selling Stockholders and the Exercisable Warrant Holders or to broker-dealers who may purchase shares as principals and thereafter sell the securities from time to time in the over-the-counter market, in negotiated transactions or otherwise.
-Such broker-dealers, if any, may receive compensation in the form of discounts, concessions or commissions from both the Selling Stockholders and the Exercisable Warrant Holders and/or the purchasers for whom such broker-dealers may act as agents or to whom they may sell as principals (which compensation as to a particular broker-dealer may be in excess of customary commissions).
+The Selling Stockholder may effect such transactions by selling his securities directly to purchasers, through broker-dealers acting as agents for the Selling Stockholder or to broker-dealers who may purchase shares as principals and thereafter sell the securities from time to time in the over-the-counter market, in negotiated transactions or otherwise.
+Such broker-dealers, if any, may receive compensation in the form of discounts, concessions or commissions from the Selling Stockholder and/or the purchasers for whom such broker-dealers may act as agents or to whom they may sell as principals (which compensation as to a particular broker-dealer may be in excess of customary commissions).

-If the Company is notified by a Selling Stockholder and the Exercisable Warrant Holders that any material arrangement has been entered into with a broker-dealer for the sale of the Common Stock, the Company would be required to amend the Registration Statement of which this Prospectus is a part and file a Prospectus Supplement to describe the agreements between the Selling Stockholder and the Exercisable Warrant Holders and such broker-dealer relating to the distribution.
+If the Company is notified by the Selling Stockholder that any material arrangement has been entered into with a broker-dealer for the sale of the Common Stock, the Company would be required to amend the Registration Statement of which this Prospectus is a part and file a Prospectus Supplement to describe the agreements between the Selling Stockholder and such broker-dealer relating to the distribution.

-The Selling Stockholders and the Exercisable Warrant Holders and any broker-dealers participating in the distribution of the Common Stock covered by this Prospectus may be deemed to be "underwriters" (within the meaning of Section 2(11) of the Act).
+The Selling Stockholder and any broker-dealers participating in the distribution of the Common Stock covered by this Prospectus may be deemed to be "underwriters" (within the meaning of Section 2(11) of the Act).
 Any commissions received by them, as well as any proceeds from any sales as a principal by them, may be deemed to be underwriting discounts and commissions under the Act.

 The Company will pay certain costs and expenses incurred in connection with the registration of the Stockholder Shares under the Act.
 The Company will not, however, pay any commissions or any other fees in connection with the sale of the Common Stock.

-There is no assurance that the Selling Stockholders and the Exercisable Warrant Holders will sell any or all of the Common Stock.
+There is no assurance that the Selling Stockholder will sell any or all of the Common Stock.